elikesprogramming/blog/content/post/2017-11-01_Publishing_From_PWeave.md

   - PWeave
 ---

-Hey, This blog started mostly as an archive for R-related things as I was starting to use R as my main tool / language for data analysis.
+Hola This blog started mostly as an archive for R-related things as I was starting to use R as my main tool / language for data analysis.
 For a while, I've been also using Python.
 Looking for a literate programming alterative in Python I found [Pweave](http://mpastell.com/pweave).
 So I'd like to also use this blog